 - d.
-In terms of Section 10(34A) of the ITA, any income arising to an assessee being shareholder, on account of buy back of shares by a company as referred to in section 115QA is exempt from income-tax. - e.
-In terms of Section 111A of the ITA, short term capital gains arising to the NRI from the sale of equity share or a unit of an equity-oriented fund or units of business trust transacted through a recognized stock exchange in India, where such transaction is charged to securities transaction tax, is charged to tax at the rate of 15% (plus applicable surcharge and cess).
+In terms of Section 10(34A) of the ITA, any income arising to an assessee being shareholder, on account of buy back of shares by a domestic company before the 1st day of October 2024 as referred to in section 115QA is exempt from income-tax.
+With effect from the 1st day of October 2024, any sum paid by a domestic company for purchase of its own shares from a shareholder in accordance with the provisions of section 68 of the Companies Act 2013, shall be taxable as dividend in the hands of shareholders, who received payment from such buy-back of shares and shall be charged to income-tax at applicable rates.
+No deduction for expenses shall be available against such dividend income while determining the income from other sources.
+Shareholders can claim capital loss to the extent of cost of acquisition of shares brought back.. - e.
+In terms of Section 111A of the ITA, short term capital gains arising to the NRI from the sale of equity share or a unit of an equity-oriented fund or units of business trust transacted through a recognized stock exchange in India, where such transaction is charged to securities transaction tax, is charged to tax at the rate of 15% (plus applicable surcharge and cess) for any transfer which takes place before 23 July 2024 and @ 20% plus applicable surcharge and cess for any transfer which takes place on or after 23 July 2024.

-In terms of section 111A the short-term capital gains arising on transaction undertaken on a recognized stock exchange located in any International Financial Services Centre, where STT is not chargeable and consideration is paid or payable in foreign currency, will also to be taxed at a rate of 15% (plus applicable surcharge and cess).
+In terms of section 111A the short-term capital gains arising on transaction undertaken on a recognized stock exchange located in any International Financial Services Centre, where STT is not chargeable and consideration is paid or payable in foreign currency, will also to be taxed at a rate of 15% (plus applicable surcharge and cess) for any transfer which takes place before 23 July 2024 and @ 20% plus applicable surcharge and cess for any transfer which takes place on or after 23 July 2024.